cryptoeconomicslab/ovm-plasma-chamber-spec/core-spec/index.md

 ## Overview

-OVM is the concept to standardize L2 dispute logic.
-L2 developers write property to define dispute logic for Layer 2 protocol.
+OVM is a concept of shared language to standardize various L2 dispute logic.
+Dapps developers will only have to write property to define dispute logic to develop a scalable dapp using Layer 2 protocols.
 Every property is claimed to the same Contract called Adjudication Contract.
 Properties are written by predicate logic and it can prove to true or false under dispute logic.
 For example, users deposit their assets to Deposit Contract and finally withdraw assets from Deposit Contract.
-In this scenario, Property stands for the condition which users can withdraw money from Deposit Contract.
-In this document, we describe how we can implement OVM contract.
+In this scenario, Property stands for the condition which users can withdraw money from Deposit Contract. later in this document, we will describe how you can implement this kind of contract on the OVM.

 ### Property